devanbenz/static-site-gen/themes/boring/content/blog/global_hashtable.md

 are many other benefits for partitioning large tables.

 And that leads us to the primary culprit of the paper in question; hash aggregation, specifically *partitioned* hash aggregation!
-Partitioning is not only used at the machine and/or table level, partitioning is used *all the way down* right down to the core datastructures working on data within analytical database systems.
+Partitioning is not only used at the machine and/or table level, partitioning is used *all the way down* right to the core datastructures working on data within analytical database systems.
 Analytical systems store *a lot* of data, it is incredibly common to ask your analytics system for aggregated data, [partitioned hash aggregation](https://arrow.apache.org/blog/2023/08/05/datafusion_fast_grouping/) is a way to group data together in these systems.